Salil03/GetCode/README.md

 # GetCode
-This is a ST3 plugin which:
+This is an ST3 plugin which:

-1. Take the url of a problem such as https://www.codechef.com/problems/INVLIS.
+1. Take the URL of a problem such as https://www.codechef.com/problems/INVLIS.
-3. Parse the url and get the problem code(In this case it is **INVLIS**).
+3. Parse the URL and get the problem code(In this case it is **INVLIS**).
 4. Create a new .cpp or .py file with a pre-determined template(cpp.snippets which is customized via settings).

 ### Keyboard shortcuts